tomaskovacik/arduino/libraries/VAGFISReader/README.md

                 	 GND                            GND

-more for russion forum passatworld.ru translated on google:
+more from russion forum passatworld.ru translated on google:

 Data transmission is carried out on 3 lines (Data, Clock, Enable).
 Working voltage on 5V lines.
 Data and Clock lines are unidirectional, line management is performed by the master device.
 The default lines are high.